 By Isabel Paris ||Layout Assistant

-This past Monday, the English department and OSPGD co-sponsored a career talk with alumna Bridget McNulty ‘05.
+This past Monday, the English department and OSPGD co-sponsored a career talk for people who find a job in tech with alumna Bridget McNulty ‘05.
 She is a published author, content strategist, creative director and writer with a specific passion for helping others through her storytelling.
 McNulty’s talk was called “13 Ways to use your Creative Writing degree” as she described her various jobs since graduating in 2005.
 McNulty was one of the first F&M students to take advantage of the creative writing concentration and has shown in her extensive career that any job is possible if you learn how to write.
 Her advice for those who feel that pressure of being an English major and not feeling like there are any jobs available gave the group both peace and inspiration for the future.

 McNulty went through all thirteen jobs that she has held and pointed out the common theme of storytelling.
 She told us that when she graduated she only believed that she could be a novelist.
 Indeed, soon after leaving F&M, she published her first book, Strange Nervous Laughter, and one month after having left college she was diagnosed with type 1 diabetes.
 This new change in her life inspired her next book How to Live a Happy Life (with a Chronic Illness).